 The gallery consists of one exhibition hall (6×10 meters), a small kitchen and a glass balcony for the use of guests.

 We see Barbur as a space for art from and for the local communities and we also seek to create new communities – through ours and others initiatives.

 We invite anyone who finds interest in what we do, to participate, arrive at the gallery or write to us.

-Masha Zusman, Michal Rapaport, Lars Sergel, Hadas Amster, Abraham Kritzman, Vasilij Parshin, Merav Kamel, Denis Mashkevich and Haya Cohen.
+Michal Rapaport, Lars Sergel, Hadas Amster, Masha Zusman, Vasilij Parshin, Merav Kamel, Denis Mashkevich and Haya Cohen.